mojolicious/mojo.js/docs/Cheatsheet.md

 });
 ```

-Useful for cleanup tasks.
+Useful for cleanup tasks that depend on a server environment.
 Passed the application object.

 ### command:after